XiaoqingDai/XiaoqingDai.github.io/index.md

 # Welcome to Xiaoqing DAI's blog

-Xiaoqing's research interests include: travel demand prediction, intelligent transportation systems, big data, behavior modeling and transportation planning.
+My research interests include: travel demand prediction, intelligent transportation systems, big data, behavior modeling and transportation planning.

 This blog presents some of my research.

-You can find the pdf version of my resume here.
+You can find the pdf version of my resume here, as well as my contact info.
 [XiaoqingDAI's resume](XiaoqingDAI_resume_201806acdemic_final.pdf)

 ### Travel demand prediction under non-recurrent situations

+A fantastic topic.
 The goal is to predict travel demand under non-recurrent situations based on normal historical data.
-The model has been developed for metro systems.
+I have developed a model for metro systems.

 ![](heatmap130913.gif)